Process of loading time, earnings, or deduction data into payroll from another source before review and approval.

 A payroll import is the process of bringing payroll-related data into the payroll system from another source.

-From a payroll perspective, imports matter because payroll often depends on data that originated elsewhere, such as time systems, benefits files, or external spreadsheets.
-Imported data can save work, but payroll still needs to review it carefully before trusting the results.
+Payroll often depends on data that originated elsewhere, such as time systems, benefits files, or external spreadsheets.
+Import can save work, but payroll still needs to review the imported results before trusting them in the current run.

 Payroll import matters because it affects: